-Before you start trying to make noise on your guitar (here are some tips useful to choose your first guitar), it is important that you are familiar with all of its parts, how they work and interact with each other, and how to take proper care of the whole instrument.
+Before you start trying to make noise, it is important that you are familiar with all the names of the parts of a guitar, how they work and interact with each other, and how to take proper care of the whole instrument.
+In this tutorial, you're going to learn the name of all the devices that compose your axe.
+Whether acoustic or electric, your guitar has many mechanical parts that you should be aware of.

 I usually recommend that new students learn on an acoustic guitar first, because an electric guitar has a lot more parts, more maintenance requirements, and more things to have to fool with.
 I figure that a new student already has enough to do just trying to learn to play, but that is just me.
 If you are set on learning on an electric guitar, then you need to know your weapon.

 The accompanying video is taught by the lovely and talented Lisa Pursell from jamplay.com.
 Originally from Atlanta, Ga., she is a graduate of the Atlanta Institute of Music, and the Guitar Institute of Technology in Hollywood, Ca. She currently resides in Nashville, Tn, and works as an author, guitar teacher, and performer.
-She is going to walk you through some of the most basic parts of a guitar.
+She is going to walk you through some of the most guitar parts names.
 Be sure to watch the video before to proceed:

 It is important for you to know and understand the basic parts of your guitar.
 For this article, I am going to assume you already have a solid-body electric guitar.
 We'll cover arch-tops and hollow-body electrics in future posts.
 Lets start by getting familiar with the basic parts of your electric guitar.
 You need to know what each one does so if there is a problem, you can trace it down, and repair it yourself, or at least know what to tell a technician.
 You need to know how to make basic adjustments, do basic maintenance, how to change strings properly, etc....